nynymike/authorize_multi_issuer/design.md

 - Check contents: e.g. `exp`, `nbf`
 - Extract raw claim (no interpretation)
 - Check token status
+- Invalid tokens should be discarded -- but not impact other tokens

 ### Dynamic Entity Factory